 Journal of the Mormon Social Science Association publishes articles and book reviews online when they have been peer-reviewed and copyedited.
 The articles on this page will appear in Volume 2 of JMSSA when it is assembled.
-The pagination in forthcoming research articles posted here will be the same as in the printed version of Volume 2, but page numbers for book reviews, correspondence, and other items may be different.
+The pagination in forthcoming research articles posted here will be the same as in the printed version of Volume 2, but book reviews, correspondence, and other items may have preliminary pagination.

 “Come for the Memes, Stay for Defending the Faith”: Far-Right and Anti-Feminist Red Pill Influences in the #DezNat Twitter Hashtag